 National Border Security

-Almost all nations have concerns about people entering their country either to live/work there or smuggle in illegal goods.
+Almost all nations have concerns about national border security and in particular, people entering their country either to live/work there or smuggle in illegal goods.
 At official border crossings, substantial fences and formal security controls provide adequate protection, however in remote areas, the cost of providing and maintaining effective physical barriers is excessive.
 The Blighter radar can be used as the primary detection sensor for long-range remote surveillance platform where the Blighter radar’s ability to detect slow moving targets, even in complex mountainous terrain, makes it the ideal solution for the remote surveillance and detection of vehicles, people and even crawlers trying to cross borders illegally.

-The Blighter ground surveillance radar (GSR) uses patented, state-of-the-art electronic-scanning (e-scan), FMCW and Doppler signal processing technology to provide a robust, ultra-reliable, zero-maintenance remote sensor that will detect intruders in all weather conditions and in most environments.
+The Blighter ground surveillance radar (GSR) uses patented, state-of-the-art electronic-scanning (e-scan), FMCW and Doppler signal processing technology to provide a robust, ultra-reliable, zero moving parts remote sensor that will detect intruders in all weather conditions and in most environments.
 The Blighter radar is ideally suited to remote detection over large open-areas of land including rocky mountainous terrain.
 The B400 series radars can surveil an area of over 3,000 km² in seconds.

 Detection of Illegal Immigrants and Smugglers of Contraband Goods